rudylattae/TimeSenseGadget/README.rst

 as a limited resource that is running out.
 I find this to be way more informative and stimulating than a simple countdown of say "10 days to Trade show".

-The goal of TimeSense is to convey concise information about the progress towards a future event without being overwhelming.
+The goal of Time Sense is to convey concise information about the progress towards a future event without being overwhelming.